Florence30tpwk/JoinHub-Connecting-WVSU-Students-to-Organizations/README.md

 ##  Features

-- Interest-based onboarding to personalize organization recommendations
-- Student profile setup including name, course, and year level
-- Smart organization suggestions based on selected interests
-- Direct application to student organizations
+-  Personalized recommendations for organizations
-- Dashboard view of joined organizations
+-  Centralized list of official WVSU organizations
-- Campus bulletin feed showing real-time org announcements
-- In-app group chat within each joined organization
-- Bottom navigation bar for smooth app navigation (Home, Explore, Chat, Notifications, Profile)
+-  Apply and track organization applications in-app
+-  Receive announcements and chat with members
+-  View upcoming events and campus activities
+-  Real-time notifications for updates

 ##  How It Works